lamhq/rest-api-template/README.md

 Here're required steps to deploy the application from scratch:

 1. Set up the local environment
-2. Create the infrastructure by running the deploy command manually
+2. Create the infrastructure by executing the deploy command manually
+3. Create an user in Amazon Cognito user pool
-3. Set up Github Environment secrets
+4. Set up Github Environment secrets
-4. Deploy the application automatically on code push
+5. Deploy the application automatically on code push

 ### Set up local environment